-David Amess has been a Member of Parliament for nearly forty years having first been elected for Basildon in 1983.
+David Amess was a Conservative Member of Parliament for nearly forty years having first been elected for Basildon in 1983.
 Despite exclaiming his love for Basildon, he moved to the neighbouring seat of Southend West in 1997.
+Amess was reelected in 2019 with a majority of 14,459.

 Covering the small town of Leigh on Sea, and the west of Southend itself, this constituency was formerly represented by the Channon family in Parliament between 1918 and 1997.
-Amess was reelected in 2019 with a majority of 14,459.
+It has a large London commuter population, and has been held by the Conservatives ever since the Second World War.

 Before becoming an MP, Amess taught at the St John the Baptist Primary School in Bethnal Green for a year from 1970, and then spent a short time as an underwriter before becoming a recruitment consultant.